zachary-zhexiao/zachary-zhexiao.github.io/_pages/about.md

 # About Me

-I am an undergraduate year 4 student at <a href='https://www.polyu.edu.hk/'>The Hong Kong Polytechnic University (PolyU)</a>, under the guidance of <a href='https://www.eie.polyu.edu.hk/~enkmlam/'>Prof. Kenneth K. M. Lam</a> and in close collaboration with <a href='https://junxiao01.github.io/'>Dr. Jun Xiao</a>.
+I am a final-year undergraduate majoring in Electronic and Information Engineering at <a href='https://www.polyu.edu.hk/'>The Hong Kong Polytechnic University (PolyU)</a>, under the guidance of <a href='https://www.eie.polyu.edu.hk/~enkmlam/'>Prof. Kenneth K. M. Lam</a> and in close collaboration with <a href='https://junxiao01.github.io/'>Dr. Jun Xiao</a>.

 My research interest includes image processing and neural rendering.